 - Plantar warts sometimes resemble calluses.
 They are flat in appearance, deep-rooted in the skin, and can cause pain when you walk.
 They may be yellow or brown and may also be dotted with tiny grey-black nodules.

 - Genital warts are often small and flat.
 They can be pink, white, or grey.
 They can also join together, forming cauliflower-like growths.
 These warts are able to grow on both the external and internal genitalia, including the anus, vagina, urethra, and cervix.
+Warts in the area around the anus often cause itchiness.
 Genital warts can also appear in the throat if oral sexual contact occurs with an infected person.

 Making the Diagnosis